 Hot springs are formed when water, heated deep underground, bubbles up to form pools on the earth’s surface.
 Many of these pools are privately owned, and have been turned into luxurious spas, swimming pools, and tourist traps.
 Plenty of others can be found on public land, and exist in their wild, primitive state.
 If you’ve been reading this blog for any length of time, you know where my affinity lies…

 Many secret hot springs can be found throughout the United States, but not all of them are perfect for bathing.
 When spring water comes in contact with magma in volcanic areas, hot springs may be hot enough to boil.
 These pools are obviously not safe for bathing.
-Most wild hot springs are found in the western half of the country, much to my dismay.Is there anything more magical than a misty, secluded hot spring on a cold winter day?
+Most wild hot springs are found in the western half of the United States, much to my dismay.Is there anything more magical than a misty, secluded hot spring on a cold winter day?
 Click To Tweet

 What Makes a Perfectly Inviting Hot Spring Pool?